tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

 When using these fields it is not necessary to use the `deliverySchedule` and `prices` fields in `buyerLine`, `buyerLine.requests`, `supplierLine.requests` or `confirmedLine`.

-`deliveryScheduleIncludingRequests`, `prices` and `pricesIncludingRequests` are only available in the new webhook, using the "Orders Webhook Integration" configuration in your company profile page, and are also available in the `order-search` API when using polling.
+`deliveryScheduleIncludingRequests`, `prices` and `pricesIncludingRequests` are only available in the new webhook, using the "Orders Webhook Integration" configuration in your company settings page, and are also available in the `order-search` API when using polling.
 {% endhint %}

 ### Current delivery line

 * `scheduledDelivery`: the current aggregated delivery line with logistics info, see [Simple Delivery Schedule](#simple-delivery-schedule) below.

+{% hint style="warn" %}
-In case of the simple delivery schedule, there is no `scheduledDeliveryIncludingRequests` variant available.
-Please let [support](../../../support.md) know when you need this field.
+`scheduledDelivery` includes any open supplier or buyer request, there is no separate `scheduledDeliveryIncludingRequests` variant available.
+{% endhint %}

 ### Status